patrickschulz/symac/README.md

 Symac takes a spice netlist (which currently does not entirely conform with regular spice netlists) and calculates the node voltages and device currents in a symbolic manner.
 This means that instead of numeric results, you will get something like vout = -gm * ro * vin.

-Symac is currently under heavy development (which means big changes in some time than changes in short time), there are many features that are worked on, such as scattering parameters, noise and simplification.
+Symac is currently under heavy development (which means that there will be changes in future that are not backwards compatible), there are many features that are worked on, such as scattering parameters, noise and simplification.

 (C) 2018 Patrick Schulz